 The sauna and cold dips

 After coffee, we made our way to the Viking Heat Retreat itself, set within a small community hub alongside the café, a ceramics studio and a brewery.
-Small businesses share the space and support each other.
+The sauna area sits behind high fencing and feels completely private — wooden barrels, foliage, a covered seating area with a fire pit already lit.

-We moved between sauna and cold, chatting and laughing, and towards the end of the session the 10K run group joined us.
+Towards the end of the session the 10K run group joined us.
 Everyone was just as friendly.
 At no point did I feel like I was there alone, even though I’d come on my own.

 The overall experience